• Home

 Notion API

-Notion officially has @notionhq/client, and react-notion-x also has a notion-client.
-I learned about notion-client first, so after writing the style, I tried to integrate the third-party implementation.
+Notion officially provides @notionhq/client, and react-notion-x also has a notion-client.
+I first learned about notion-client, so after finishing the styling, I tried integrating the third-party implementation.

-In the end, I still referred to the official API of the notion-blog-nextjs application to obtain the corresponding data.
+In the end, I referenced the official API implementation used in notion-blog-nextjs to retrieve the corresponding data.

 Image Expiration

-The image links in the data provided by the official Notion are temporary Amazon links, which will expire in one hour.
-Then the image will be broken.
+The image links provided in the official Notion data are temporary Amazon links that expire after one hour.
+This causes the images to break.

-Vercel Cron: Many people also choose to use the Vercel cron function to rebuild and render every hour.
-But I think this is too wasteful of resources and not environmentally friendly enough (:
+Vercel Cron: Many people choose to use Vercel cron functionality to rebuild and re-render every hour.
+But I think this is too resource-intensive and not environmentally friendly (:

-Convert temporary addresses to permanent addresses: For solutions, you can refer to fix: solve linked img crash #524
+Converting Temporary Addresses to Permanent Addresses: For a solution, you can refer to fix: solve linked img crash #524.

-PicGo upload to UPYUN: Because I have migrated data, it would be a disaster if Markdown images were all relative addresses.
-Therefore, I now choose to upload to UPYUN through PicGo and return my CDN address.
-If you want to migrate, at least the pictures will not be lost.
+Uploading via PicGo to Upyun: Because I have migrated data before, using relative addresses for Markdown images would be a disaster.
+Therefore, I now choose to upload images to Upyun via PicGo, which returns my CDN address.
+If I ever need to migrate again, at least the images won't be lost.